VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 What Are Eastern Screech Owls Like?

 Eastern Screech Owls live in Central Texas, where I live.
-Our family was invited by the top expert on this species to watch a baby owl banding.
+The top expert on this species invited our family to watch a baby owl banding.
 Banding the owls is how scientists keep track of them and learn about their movements and habits.

 What Do They Eat?